-The rich text-editor in Canvas allows you to change the color of your text.
+The rich content editor in Canvas allows you to change the color of your text.
 However, text is difficult to read without sufficient contrast between the text and the background, especially for those with low vision.

-You can use the accessibility checker built-in to the Canvas text-editor to make sure your text contrasts sufficiently with the background.
+You can use the accessibility checker built-in to the Canvas content editor to make sure your text contrasts sufficiently with the background.
 First, navigate to the content you wish to check and click Edit.
-Then, click the accessibility checker button at the editor’s top right.
+Then, click the accessibility checker button at the editor’s bottom-right.
 If your content has any accessibility issues, they will appear in a panel on the right.
 Click Next to cycle through all issues until you arrive at contrast issues (if there are any):

-In the screenshot above, red text has been flagged as an issue (it’s overlaid with a blue rectangle to indicate that it’s flagged).
+In the screenshot above, red text has been flagged as an issue (it’s overlaid with a blue rectangle to indicate that it has an issue).
 Red text does not contrast sufficiently with a white background.
 To fix it, use the provided color selector to pick a darker color with a higher contrast ratio.
 When your choice is sufficient, the blue Apply button will become filled-in.
-Click it to make your change and fix the issue:
+Click it to make your change and fix the issue.

-When you’re completely done, be sure to click Save at the bottom of the Canvas text-editor to save your edits.
+When you’re completely done, be sure to click Save at the bottom of the Canvas content editor to save your edits.

 When using images and colored text, you should also be mindful of users with color-blindness, since the Canvas accessibility checker does not address it.
 As a general rule, don’t use color as the only way to indicate meaning.
 If you must, consider contrast and users with color-blindness.